sachinsharma3191/CMPE_255_Chest_Xray_Disease_Classification/README.md

 Keras is an open source neural network libray written in Python.It is built on top on Tensorflow and can be easily integrated with other neural network libraries

 ## OpenCV-Python
-OpenCV is computer vision library release by Intel in 1999 and first release in 2000.OpenCV-Python is the Python API of OpenCV.
+OpenCV is computer vision library release by Intel in 1999 and first release in 2000.
+OpenCV-Python is the Python API of OpenCV.
 It combines the best qualities of OpenCV C++ API and Python language.

 ## Dataset
 National Institutes of Health Chest X-Ray Dataset.
 It consists of 112,120 X-ray images with disease labels from 30,805 unique patients